 Board: Marhar Darkside

 Camber Option: New Age Camber.
-Camber into a flat section with a micro rocker in the tips.
+Traditional camber into a flat section before the contact points.

 Resort: Copper Mountain

 Conditions: Bluebird skies, warmer temps, zero wind, fast firm snow, and spots where it was a little lumpy.

 Flex: A middle of the road park flex that has some clear defined flex points.
 The core was overhauled this year making the tips have a bigger sweet spot that goes from the contact point to just before the insert pack.
 It stiffens up from there to the dead middle where it gets softer again.
 The torsional flex is highly abundant.

 Stability: This board has a bit of a damp ride to it which helps absorb micro vibrations.
 Bigger ruts and lumps in the terrain cause this board to send some shock waves into the insert packs.
 Overall it’s still a lively board but damp where it counts.

 Ollies: Having a new age camber it makes the engagement of the pop off the tail easier.
 You don’t have to aggressively load this board up like you do other decks but it still snaps.
 While not the most snappy deck out there it does get the job done.

 Pop On Jumps: I found that if you load this board up just a little on the lip you’ll get some added pop.
 Otherwise if you let the jump do the work it was average at best.